-Wondering if MSG is safe and whether you should avoid it?
-Get the facts on how MSG got a bad reputation–and where things stand now.
+Inside: Wondering if MSG is bad for you and whether you should avoid it?
+Get the facts on how MSG got its reputation–and where things stand now.

 It’s a frustrating fact that certain foods, ingredients, and nutrients seem to fall in and out of favor among health experts, depending on what the latest science says.
 So what does it all mean for you and your family?